raspberrypilearning/bike-gloves/en/step_2.md

 --- task ---

-Add two 47 kΩ. resistors:
+Add two 47 kΩ resistors:

 - The first connects the positive rail to pin 7.